gbafana25/table-signal/README.md

 The client listens for the number broadcasted by the server, and then prints "READY" on the display

 ## Setup
-1. follow the instructions on the [microbit runtime website](https://lancaster-university.github.io/microbit-docs/offline-toolchains//) in order to install the necessary tools
+Follow the instructions on the [microbit runtime website](https://lancaster-university.github.io/microbit-docs/offline-toolchains//) in order to install the necessary tools
+### Compiling/Uploading - now handled by `setup.sh`
-2. in both the `client` and `server` directories, run `yt build`
+- in both the `client` and `server` directories, run `yt build`
-3. copy `server-combined.hex` from `table-signal/server/build/bbc-microbit-classic-gcc/source/` onto the microbit you want to use as the server (the one that the lunch prefect will use)
+- copy `server-combined.hex` from `table-signal/server/build/bbc-microbit-classic-gcc/source/` onto the microbit you want to use as the server (the one that the lunch prefect will use)
-4. copy `client-combined.hex` from `table-signal/client/build/bbc-microbit-classic-gcc/source/` onto each of the client microbits (the one's that will be at the tables)
+- copy `client-combined.hex` from `table-signal/client/build/bbc-microbit-classic-gcc/source/` onto each of the client microbits (the one's that will be at the tables)

 ## To Do
 - [x] programming: client/server code